neurogeriatricskiel/KielMAT/docs/examples/modules_04_ptd.md

 Then, in order to apply pham postural transition algorithm, an instance of the PhamPosturalTransitionDetection class is created using the constructor, `PhamPosturalTransitionDetection()`.
 The `pham` variable holds this instance, allowing us to access its methods.
 The inputs of the algorithm are as follows:

 - **Data:** `data (pd.DataFrame)` includes accelerometer and gyro data (N, 6) for x, y, and z axes. in pandas Dataframe format.
-- **Mediolateral gyro:** `gyro_mediolateral (str)` corresponds to the gyroscope component representing movements or rotations in the mediolateral direction.
-This could correspond to rotation around the y-axis in your coordinate system.
 - **Unit of acceleration data:** `accel_unit (str)` is the unit of the acceleation data.
 - **Unit of gyro data:** `gyro_unit (str)` is unit of the gyro data.
 - **Sampling frequency:** `sampling_freq_Hz` is the sampling frequency of the data, defined in Hz.